ai4os/ai4-docs/source/user/howto/train-model-remotely.rst

         <iframe src="https://www.youtube.com/embed/W1bPmUhzYFY" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
     </div>

-This is a step by step guide on how to train a general model from the `DEEP Marketplace <https://marketplace.deep-hybrid-datacloud.eu/>`__ with your own dataset, in the :doc:`DEEP Dashboard <../overview/dashboard>`.
+This is a step by step guide on how to train a general model from the :doc:`AI4OS Dashboard <../overview/dashboard>` with your own dataset.

-In this tutorial we will see how to retrain a `generic image classifier <https://github.com/deephdc/DEEP-OC-image-classification-tf>`__ on a custom dataset to create a `phytoplankton classifier <https://github.com/deephdc/DEEP-OC-phytoplankton-classification-tf>`__.
+In this tutorial we will see how to retrain a `generic image classifier <https://dashboard.cloud.ai4eosc.eu/modules/DEEP-OC-image-classification-tf>`__ on a custom dataset to create a `phytoplankton classifier <https://dashboard.cloud.ai4eosc.eu/modules/DEEP-OC-phytoplankton-classification-tf>`__.
 If you want to follow along, you can download the toy phytoplankton dataset :fa:`download` `here <https://api.cloud.ifca.es:8080/swift/v1/public-datasets/phytoplankton-mini.zip>`__.

 If you are new to Machine Learning, you might want to check some